12 Key Takeaways from “The Road to Agile Transformation” – CodeCamp Conference

 The Kanban approach makes the process very straightforward.
 We have a list of issues in our Backlog, but instead of scoping and planning a sprint for the following 2–4 weeks the question is: What is my priority for the day?

 In agile development, constant collaboration can be the make or break for the success of the team.
 When you work in a distributed team, constant collaboration may not happen by default.
 You have to build the “communication structure”.
 The tools will be your solid ground.

 We use JIRA as a centralized point for issues and Slack for day to day communication.
 You can read all about the process we have developed within these tools in one of our previous blog post: “The hidden gems of JIRA, Confluence and Slack”.

 7. FREQUENT DELIVERABLES

-The Sportsbook team can make areleasein a couple of hours, but prior delivery we have to test it.
-If your testing process takes more time than the actual build you are sc*****.
+The Sportsbook team can make a release in a couple of hours, but prior delivery we have to test it.
+Your testing process MUST NOT take more time than the actual build.
 To maintain your agility you must be agile in every part of the process.